 Good nurses must be empathetic and compassionate; they must be able to handle stress and accept suffering and death; they must communicate well and pay attention to details; and they must be able to switch gears, shifts or procedures at a moment's notice.

 Nurses are a second pair of hands for physicians, and angels to the infirm.
 They have my utmost respect and admiration.

-I wish I could send every great nurse a special gift of fudge brownies from Fairytale for Nurses Week!
+I wish I could send every great nurse a special thank you gift of fudgy brownies from Fairytale for Nurses Week!
 Instead, I encourage everyone to send brownies to their favorite nurses on their own with a personal gift message.

 Nurses Week is May 6-12.
 Remember your favorite nurse with a sweet treat of thanks.